Voting box crossed with pen

 • To vote, you need to be registered in advance.
 You can make sure you are registered for future elections here.
 All British citizens living abroad who have ever lived in the UK or who were registered to vote in the UK can now register to vote at General Elections.

-For all elections in England, and for General Elections across the UK, you must by 18 or over to vote.
-In Scottish and Welsh local and parliamentary elections you must be 16 or over to vote.
+For the General Elections across the UK, you must by 18 or over to vote.
 There is more information about eligibility to vote here.

 • You can vote in person at a polling station, or register to vote by post - find out how here.